nununo/pyVela2017/README-develop.md

 [Wires](https://pypi.python.org/pypi/wires) is used as a simple, callable-based, event/notification system to simplify cross-component communication, while striving for very loose coupling between them.
 It originated in the context of this project, having just recently started a life of its own.

-With Wires, cross-component communication of arbitary complexity and topology is made simple, including changing it at runtime.
+With Wires, cross-component communication of arbitrary complexity and topology is made simple, including changing it at run-time.

 ### Code linting